Use the Lexology Getting The Deal Through tool to compare the answers in this article with those from other jurisdictions.

 - to establish a Nigeria Petroleum Regulatory Commission that will be vested with the combined functions of the Petroleum Inspectorate, the Department of Petroleum Resources (DPR) and the Petroleum Products Pricing Regulatory Agency.
 A key function of the proposed commission is the issuance, modification, amendment, suspension, review and cancellation of upstream licences – functions that are currently exercised by the minister;

-Notwithstanding the passage of the bill by the Nigerian Senate, it must still be passed by Nigeria’s lower legislative arm, the House of Representatives, and receive presidential assent before it becomes law.
-If, after the bill is passed by the House of Representatives and the president fails to sign it within 30 days of receiving it, the National Assembly may, with a two-third majority voting in favour, veto the president's refusal, and the bill will become law, notwithstanding that the president has not assented to it.
-Reports suggest that a Petroleum Industry Administration Bill, a Petroleum Industry Fiscal Bill and a Petroleum Host Community Bill passed second reading at the Senate on July 27 2017 and have been referred to the relevant committees (which may invite public consultation on the bills) for deliberation.
-Under Nigeria’s legislative process, the bills are required to be deliberated on for a second time at the third reading stage and thereafter sent to the president for assent.
+Further, the bill will extend the scope of activities of the Petroleum Equalisation Fund (PEF) in contradiction to the policies of the federal government.
+Reports suggest that a Petroleum Industry Administration Bill, a Petroleum Industry Fiscal Bill and a Petroleum Host and Impacted Communities Development Bill passed second reading at the Senate on 27 July 2017 and have been referred to the relevant committees (which may invite public consultation on the bills) for deliberation.
+Nigeria’s legislative process requires that bills are deliberated on for a second time at the third reading stage and thereafter sent to the president for assent.
 However, the House of Representatives is required to pass the bills following a similar process before they can be signed into law by the president.

 The new National Gas Policy, which replaces the Nigerian Gas Master Plan, includes the following objectives:

 - to implement full legal separation of the petroleum upstream from midstream;

 - to implement full legal separation of gas infrastructure ownership and operations from gas trading;